• Skip to primary navigation

 The best job that I ever had was at a small, public golf course by my house.
 It was a pretty crappy golf course – poorly maintained, no facilities beyond a small putting green and an old pro shop, and a stupidly difficult back nine where I lost hundreds of golf balls.

 It’s a concept that can be coined Barista FIRE – not quite FIRE (Financial Independence, Retire Early), but perhaps just a step below it.
-At Barista FIRE, your lifestyle is almost funded, and all you need to do is to make a few extra thousand dollars every year in order to survive.
-You can do that pretty much by doing anything, even just working as a barista a few days a week.
+At Barista FIRE, your lifestyle is almost funded, and all you need to do is make a few extra thousand dollars every year to survive.
+You can do that pretty much by doing anything, even just working as a barista a few days a week (hence the name, Barista FIRE).
 For people like me, Barista FIRE might be just as good as regular FIRE.

 What Is Barista FIRE?

 That’s where Barista FIRE comes into play.
-The idea of Barista FIRE is something that I’ve thought about ever since I started doing all of these sharing economy/gig economy side hustles and saw how much money someone could make in their spare time.
-It solidified as a concept in my mind during a recent podcast interview I did over on Fire Drill Podcast.
+The idea of Barista FIRE is something that I’ve thought about ever since I started doing all of these gig economy side hustles and saw how much money someone could make in their spare time.
+It solidified as a concept in my mind during a podcast interview I did over on Fire Drill Podcast.

-Basically, the idea behind Barista FIRE is simple – save enough so that you only need to make a little bit of income each year from work in order to fund your lifestyle.
-If you think about it, if you have enough savings on hand to cover the majority of your life, you only need to earn a little bit more in order to live.
+The idea behind Barista FIRE is simple – save enough so that you only need to make a little bit of income each year from work to fund your lifestyle.
+If you think about it, if you have enough savings on hand to cover the majority of your life, you only need to earn a little bit more to live.

 Achieving Barista FIRE Is Easier Than You Realize

-Earning $10,000 from any job in a year though – that’s not a hard thing for most people to do.
+But earning $10,000 from any job in a year – that’s not a hard thing for most people to do.
 It’s only $833 per month of income – something I already do in my spare hours between work and this blog.
 Don’t forget, every $1,000 of income you can earn each year from doing ANYTHING is $25,000 less you need to save.

 Just take a look: